-Failure to comply with the requirements of the License, once obtained by PhyeinMed, or any failure to maintain the License would have a material adverse impact on the business, financial condition and operating results of PhyeinMed.
-Although PhyeinMed believes it will meet the requirements of the ACMPR to obtain the License, there can be no guarantee that Health Canada will grant the License.
-Should Health Canada not grant the License or should it grant the License on different terms, the business, financial condition and results of the operation of PhyeinMed would be materially and adversely affected.
+Failure to comply with the requirements of the License, or any failure to maintain the License would have a material adverse impact on the business, financial condition and operating results of PhyeinMed.
+Although PhyeinMed believes it will meet the all the requirements of the ACMPR License, should anything significantly negative occur to the business, financial condition and results of the operation of PhyeinMed would be materially and adversely affected.